aws-samples/amazon-fsx-tutorial/fsx-windows/workshop/05-mount-file-system/README.md

 ---
 ### Step 5.1: Log on to the Linux EC2 instance

-- From the Amazon EC2 Console, select the **Amazon Linux - FSx Workshop** instance
+- From the Amazon EC2 Console, select the **Linux Server** instance
 - Click **Connect**
 - Use the connection information to SSH to the instance using your laptop's terminal application

 ### Step 5.2: Install linux applications

-> Complete the following steps in your SSH session connected to the **Amazon Linux - FSx Workshop** instance
+> Complete the following steps in your SSH session connected to the **Linux Server** instance

 - Run the following script
 - **cifs-utils** is the only utility needed to mount the FSx for Windows file system on Amazon Linux, the other utilites will be used for testing and monitoring performance